-Revocable Trusts can insure that your wishes are carried out and are not easily subject to attack.
+Revocable Trusts can ensure that your wishes are carried out and are not easily subject to attack.
 Because Revocable Trusts are difficult to challenge, disgruntled heirs will have a much harder time contesting your estate plan.
+Once again, though, this trust does not protect assets from being counted toward Medicaid eligibility.